-The Group was formed to engage in activities such as secured lending and asset leasing where the Board consider that there is strong asset-backing to provide downside risk protection and the Group will focus on capital preservation, whilst seeking to produce stable returns for Shareholders.
+The Group was formed to engage in activities such as secured lending and asset leasing, where the Board considers that there is strong asset backing to provide downside risk protection, and the Group will focus on capital preservation, while seeking to produce stable returns for Shareholders.

-The Group will typically look to provide loans of between £5 million to £35 million to small and medium sized borrowers.
+The Group will typically look to provide loans of £10 million to £50 million to medium-sized and institutional borrowers.
 Loans of a larger size can be considered on a case-by-case basis.
-The term of such loans will be typically between 1 to 3 years.
+The term of such loans will be typically one to three years.
 The Group may finance new projects, including the development of property or plant, which requires specialist financial knowledge.
-The Group looks to back counterparties with a proven track record in their chosen sector and will typically lend up to 85% of the cost of the project but may be able to lend more depending on the dynamics of the individual deals.
+The Group looks to back counterparties with a proven track record in their chosen sector, and will typically lend up to 85% of the cost of the project, but may be able to lend more depending on the dynamics of the individual deals.
 Ideally the value of loans made will be up to 70% of the value of the secured assets.
-The Group may also provide bespoke loans secured on investment property suited to a range of borrowing scenarios where traditional bridging terms may be too short and where traditional loan criteria used by the major banks may not be suitable.
+The Group may also provide bespoke loans secured on investment property suited to a range of borrowing scenarios, where traditional bridging terms may be too short and where traditional loan criteria used by the major banks may not be suitable.

 The Group engages mainly with businesses that are seeking debt finance, that have substantial tangible assets, such as freehold property or contracted/highly predictable revenue streams from financially robust counterparties (over which security will be taken).
-Within the remit of low risk, asset-backed enterprises, the Board will continue to monitor other opportunities for the deployment of cash in the future.
+Within the remit of low-risk, asset-backed enterprises, the Board will continue to monitor other opportunities for the deployment of cash in the future.